Texas linebacker Malik Jefferson stays off social media, so he’s missed a lot of the internet-based jawboning about the Longhorns’ 1-1 start.

 “That we aren’t good enough.
 That they’re going to kill us,” he said.
 “They know that it’s going to be a very competitive game, and we know it as well.”

-Texas was 2-8 in true road games the last two seasons under former coach Charlie Strong.
+Texas is 2-8 in true road games the last two seasons under former coach Charlie Strong.
 Those were mostly blowouts, too.
 In 10 road games, the Horns allowed an average of 35.1 points and scored an average of 21.4.
 That includes the embarrassing 38-3 loss at No. 11 Notre Dame and a 50-7 final at No. 4 TCU in 2015.

 “I guess a lack of focus and not being together in that bunker that coach talks about,” Jefferson said.
 “It’s going to be very focused in that defensive room every day knowing that we have to be out there setting that tone in the game.”